 From a commercial point of view NSCLC presents in 90% of lung cancer, with an estimated prevalence of 330,000 cases per year.
 Excluding patients suitable for surgery, radiotherapy and immunotherapy and we estimate that annual peak sales will exceed $2 billion in this indication alone.

 ARDS has a 30-60% mortality within 28 days and the only treatment option is mechanical ventilation and treatment of the underlying condition usually with antibiotics.
-We are about to commence a proof of concept trial and anticipate peak annual sales for this acute indication of $800 million.
+We have commenced a Phase 2 double blind clinical study in the US and anticipate peak annual sales for this acute indication of $800 million.
 For prophylactic use annual sales will be much higher.